 The cost of doing nothing to improve the congested traffic issues is mounting to the tune of $103 million annually, according to a study commissioned by the Northwest Arkansas Council.

-“We wanted to see how much the congestion costs and the report’s findings are staggering,” said Mike Malone, CEO of the NWA Council.
+“We wanted to see how much the congestion costs and the report’s finding are staggering,” said Mike Malone, CEO of the NWA Council

 The traffic congestion across Benton and Washington counties was studied by the Texas A&M Transportation Institute earlier this year.
 Eight separate stretches of road were studied for the quantitative costs of lost time and added fuel expenditures.